Cluster Migration Wizard

 In the Cluster step of the wizard you must select the source cluster for migration from the list of active clusters.
 Note that depending on how you reached the wizard, the source cluster may already be selected for you.
 In that case, the wizard will open on the next step.
 After choosing a cluster, click Next.

-In the Selections step, you choose exactly what will be copied to the destination cluster using the following options:
+In the Selections step, you choose exactly what will be migrated to the destination cluster using the following options:

 Select either Full Cluster or Select Namespaces.
 Choosing Select Namespaces will prompt you to select the specific namespaces to include in the copy operation.
 Choosing Full Cluster (the default) will include all namespaces.
 Choosing Full Cluster and then Exclude namespaces will allow you to exclude specific namespaces.